| |

 to each of the domains, examine how they may apply to the digital

-environments under investigation, compare them to recognize commonalties
+environments under investigation, compare them to recognized commonalties

 and differences, and identify gaps, especially in relation to the